Get insider access

 Whether you're a casual or serious gamer, looking for a gaming keyboard that suits your needs can be challenging, especially if you're on a tight budget.
 We've compiled a list of picks to help you find the best gaming keyboard under $100, and although some won't have extra features like more premium models, they're reliable for playing all your favorite games.
 When looking for a gaming keyboard, it's important to consider which types of switches you're most comfortable with, as some come in a range of mechanical switches while others have rubber dome switches.

-We've tested over 215 keyboards, and below are our recommendations for the best budget gaming keyboards available to buy.
-All of these picks are suited for gaming, so if you're looking for budget keyboards that aren't gaming-focused, you can check out our picks for the best cheap keyboards.
+We've tested over 235 keyboards, and below are our recommendations for the best budget-priced gaming keyboards available.
+All of these picks are suited for gaming, so if you're looking for budget keyboards that aren't gaming-focused, you can check out our picks for the best budget and cheap keyboards.
 Although many of these picks are mechanical, you might find something better suited to your needs in our recommendations for the best budget mechanical keyboards.
 Otherwise, feel free to check out the best keyboards for gaming.

 1. Best Budget Gaming Keyboard